Toll the Hounds: The Realm of Dragnipur

 Within the realm of Dragnipur, more and more souls are dying, and the ones left standing are more than aware that Chaos is on the verge of overtaking the wagon.
-And when that occurs, Draconus, the elder god who forged Dragnipur, is aware that all the realms could be destroyed.
+When that occurs, Draconus, the elder god who forged Dragnipur, is aware that all the realms could be destroyed.
 He has a desperate plan to face what seems inevitable, but little does he know that a blind Tiste Andii has an agenda of his own.

-Themes

-In a Q&A session on the Malazan Empire Forum, it was stated by a commenter, and not refuted by the author, that the themes of the novel were death and redemption.

 Publication history

-Paperback

 The novel was first released by Bantam in UK and Canada as a trade paperback edition on June 30, 2008, followed by a US release by Tor Books in September of the same year.
-A Mass Market paperback edition was released on August 4, 2009.
+A mass market paperback edition was released on August 4, 2009.

-Audiobook

-An Unabridged Audiobook was released by Brilliance Audio on March 15, 2015.
-The Audiobook was narrated by Michael Page, and is 44 hours and 9 minutes long.
+An unabridged audiobook was released by Brilliance Audio on March 15, 2015.
+The audiobook was narrated by Michael Page, and is 44 hours and 9 minutes long.

 Critical reception

 The novel received mixed to positive reviews on its initial release.

 Fantasy Book Reviews gave the novel a 10 on a scale of 10.

-Neth Space stated in their very positive review that Toll the Hounds "may be the best written volume so far in Steven Erikson’s momentous epic fantasy series: The Malazan Book of the Fallen".
+On the blog Neth Space, blogger "Neth wrote in a very positive review that Toll the Hounds "may be the best written volume so far in Steven Erikson's momentous epic fantasy series: The Malazan Book of the Fallen".

-Pat's Fantasy Hotlist gave it a 9 out of 10, stating that "After nearly 800 pages spent setting the stage, Steven Erikson finally goes in "attack mode."
+Pat's Fantasy Hotlist gave it a 9 out of 10, writing, "After nearly 800 pages spent setting the stage, Steven Erikson finally goes in "attack mode."
 And when he does, prepare yourself to be blown away!"

-SFF also gave a positive review stating that "...until reading the last 300 pages, [this review was] going to be about whether the early negative elements had made this one of the weaker books in the series.
+SFF World also gave a positive review, writing, "...until reading the last 300 pages, [this review was] going to be about whether the early negative elements had made this one of the weaker books in the series.
 Then four hours disappeared in a heartbeat and the words now fail to adequately convey how absolutely draining reading the last third of the book is".

-The Wertzone also gave a positive review, stating that "Toll the Hounds is also the Malazan series' most thematically-developed and tightest novel, with notions of family, responsibility and the role of desire all coming in for examination."
+The Wertzone also gave a positive review, writing, "Toll the Hounds is also the Malazan series' most thematically-developed and tightest novel, with notions of family, responsibility and the role of desire all coming in for examination."

-Conversely, Daniel Lin on Daniel's Corner Unlimited gave it a mixed review stating that, "Toll the Hounds is my least favourite book in this series, but it is not a bad book.
+Daniel Lin on Daniel's Corner Unlimited gave it a mixed review, writing, "Toll the Hounds is my least favourite book in this series, but it is not a bad book.
 In fact, this book is extremely well written, and it has more depth than previous books".